 In a meeting held in 1848, Salmon P. Chase suggested that the Historical and Philosophical Society of Ohio move from Columbus to Cincinnati.
 Cincinnati had a larger population, and its residents might be more willing to participate in the organization.
 The society merged its collections with the holdings of the Cincinnati Historical Society.
 Together, the organizations prospered.
 By 1874, the Historical and Philosophical Society of Ohio had more than seventeen thousand books in its library and enjoyed an endowment of more than eight thousand dollars.
 The Bulletin of the Historical and Philosophical Society of Ohio continued to be published until 1963 when it became the Cincinnati Historical Society Bulletin.

 The Ohio Archaeological Society was founded in 1875.Its driving force was John T. Short, a professor of history at The Ohio State University.
 The organization continued until 1883 when Professor Short died.
 In 1885, Governor George Hoadly encouraged its reestablishment.
 Albert Adams Graham, a publisher in Columbus, agreed to take charge.
 Graham called for the creation of a statewide organization to be located in Columbus.
 Sixty men met in Columbus in March 1885 and formed the Ohio State Archaeological and Historical Society.
-This organization later became known as the Ohio Historical Society.
+This organization later became known as the Ohio History Connection.